biohazard999/DX13_2/_Blog/Part2.md

 ![](http://i.imgur.com/K2LU3uq.png)

-This is the simple API i like, DevExpress thank you for that.
+This is a simple API i like, DevExpress thanks for that.
 No pointer juggling, just a simple, clear and pure managed API.

 #### The ThumbnailButtons ####